-·
+6.1 Introduction 44

+6.2 Accounting standards 44

+IAS 16 Property, Plant and Equipment 44

+Applicability 44

+Objectives of IAS 16 45

+Adaptation of IAS 16 for the public sector context

+Interpretations of IAS 16 for the public sector context

+Valuations

+Property Non-property (excluding networked assets, donated assets and heritage assets) Other requirements 46

+Networked assets

+Additional guidance in respect of the road network Donated assets

+Asset transfers

+Heritage assets

+Interpretation of IAS 16 in respect of accounting for heritage assets

-Substance of Transactions Involving the Legal Form of a Lease, IFR Determining whether an Arrangement contains a Lease, IFRIC 12 Sel Concession Arrangements and SIC 29 Service Concession Arrangement Disclosures IC 4 vice ents: 48
+Substance of Transactions Involving the Legal Form of a Lease, IFRIC Determining whether an Arrangement contains a Lease, IFRIC 12 Servi Concession Arrangements and SIC 29 Service Concession Arrangemen Disclosures ce ts: 53

-·
+Applicability Objectives of IAS 17

+SIC 15 consensus

-SIC 27 consensus 48
+SIC 27 consensus

-IFRIC 4 consensus 48
+IFRIC 4 consensus

+Accounting for PPP arrangements, including PFI contracts, under IFRS

-Initial recognition and measurement of assets and liabilities in new
+Scope Initial recognition and measurement of assets and liabilities in new arrangements and contracts

-Initial recognition of existing arrangements which were off-balance sheet under UK GAAPSubsequent measurementIncome generated by the grantor from the service concession arrangement 52 52 nts
+Initial recognition of existing arrangements which were off-balance sheet under UK GAAP

-•
+Subsequent measurementIncome generated by the grantor from the service concession arrangements S

+Consideration given by the grantor to the operator (guarantees made by the grantor as part of the arrangement) )

+Items provided to the operator by the grantor Disclosure

+SIC 29 Service Concession Arrangements: Disclosures

+IAS 20 Accounting for Government Grants and Disclosure of Government ent

-Assistance and SIC 10 Government Assistance - No Specific Relation Operating Activities n to 53
+Assistance and SIC 10 Government Assistance - No Specific Relation Operating Activities to 58

-•

-Accounting standards IAS 16 Property, Plant and Equipment Applicability Objectives of IAS 16 Adaptation of IAS 16 for the public sector context Interpretations of IAS 16 for the public sector context Valuations Property Non-property (excluding networked assets, donated assets and heritage assets) Other requirements Networked assets Additional guidance in respect of the road network Donated assets Asset transfers Heritage assets Interpretation of IAS 16 in respect of accounting for heritage assets IAS 17 Leases, SIC 15 Operating Leases - Incentives, SIC 27 Evaluating Substance of Transactions Involving the Legal Form of a Lease, IFR Determining whether an Arrangement contains a Lease, IFRIC 12 Set Concession Arrangements and SIC 29 Service Concession Arrangement Disclosures Applicability Objectives of IAS 17.
-SIC 15 consensus SIC 27 consensus IFRIC 4 consensus IFRIC 4 consensus IFRIC 4 consensus Accounting for PPP arrangements, including PFI contracts, under IFRS Scope Initial recognition and measurement of assets and liabilities in new arrangements and contracts.
-Initial recognition of existing arrangements which were off-balance sheet
+Applicability

+Objective of IAS 20 58 58

+UIV IV 601661616 .
+11

-Interpretation of IAS 20 and SIC 10 for the public sector context 53
+Interpretation of IAS 20 and SIC 10 for the public sector context 58

 Summary of accounting treatment

-IAS 23 Borrowing Costs 54
+IAS 23 Borrowing Costs 59

-Applicability
+Applicability 59

 Objective of IAS 23

 Interpretation of IAS 23 for the public sector context

-IAS 40 Investment Properties 55
+IAS 40 Investment Properties 60

-Applicability 55
+Applicability 60

 Objectives of IAS 40

 Interpretation of IAS 40 for the public sector context

-IAS 41 Agriculture 55
+IAS 41 Agriculture 60

-Applicability 55
+Applicability 60

-Objectives of IAS 41 55
+Objectives of IAS 41

-IFRS 5 Non-current Assets Held for Sale and Discontinued Operations 55
+IFRS 5 Non-current Assets Held for Sale and Discontinued Operations 60

-Applicability 55
+Applicability 60

 Objectives of IFRS 5

 Interpretation of IFRS 5 for the public sector context

-5.1.1 This chapter identifies the accounting standards, their adaptations, interpretation and other requirements and guidance relating to tangible assets, that entities should apply when preparing their statements of financial position.
-The chapter looks at each of the relevant accounting standards and, where appropriate, gives a link to a worked example of how the principles should be applied.
-Chapter 4 provides more detail on the disclosure requirements.
+6.1.1 This chapter identifies the accounting standards, their adaptations, interpretation and other requirements and guidance relating to tangible non-current assets, that entities should apply when preparing their Statements of Financial Position.
+The chapter looks at each of the relevant accounting standards.
+Chapter 5 provides more detail on the disclosure requirements.

-5.2.1 The following accounting standards and UITF Abstracts deal with accounting for tangible non-current assets:
+6.2.1 The following IFRS deal with accounting for tangible non-current assets: